arcs-njit-edu/Docs/docs/Running_jobs/overview.md

     Use monitoring tools to understand your typical usage patterns and adjust accordingly.<br>

 - **Do not run jobs on Login Node :**
-    Login node is entry point in Wulver and have limited memory and resources.<br>
+    Login node is the entry point for Wulver and has limited memory and resources.<br>
-    Please avoid directly running jobs in login node as it an slow down the system for everyone, cause timeouts or forced termination of your session, disrupt file I/O or job submissions for other users and many more problems.<br>
-    Always submit jobs to compute nodes via slurm script or start an interactive session.
+    Please avoid directly running jobs on the login node as it can slow down the system for everyone.<br> Always submit jobs to compute nodes via slurm script or start an interactive session.

 - **Use Appropriate Partitions :**
     Submit jobs to the correct partition based on resource needs (e.g., GPU, high-memory).<br>
-    Avoid using the default or high-priority partitions unless necessary.<br>

 - **Test and Debug with Small Jobs First :**
     Use short test runs or dedicated debug partitions for code testing or troubleshooting.<br>
     This helps prevent long-running failures and wasted compute hours.<br>

 - **Monitor Your Jobs :**
-    Please use commands like `squeue`, `slurm_jobid $jobid`, `seff $jobid` to check your job stats <br>
+    Please use commands like `squeue`, `slurm_jobid $jobid`, `seff $jobid` to check your job status <br>
     You can also use our [Ondemand Tools](../OnDemand/4_tools.md).<br>

 - **Respect Fair Usage Policies :**
-    Do not monopolize shared resources by submitting excessive large jobs or hogging GPUs.<br>
+    Do not monopolize shared resources by submitting excessive large jobs.<br>
     Be mindful of Wulver's [usage policy](../Policies/wulver_policies.md).<br>

 - **Leverage MIGs for Efficient GPU Utilization :**